G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 The key will be automatically added to your machine.

 After adding or generating a new SSH key, the keys will appear in the SSH Keys section.

 <img src="https://assets.gcore.pro/docs/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh/mceclip0.png" alt="mceclip0.png">

-## Connecting using a password.
-Preparation
+## Connect with a password

-### **Configuring a password**

 To connect using a password, configure it while creating an instance or Bare Metal server.
 In Additional options click on "User data".
 This will open a field, where you can enter the script that will be processed by a cloud-init agent running on your machine.